Cat Vaccination Schedule: What Every Cat Owner Needs to Know

 - Feline Viral Rhinotracheitis (FVR): Caused by feline herpesvirus, this upper respiratory infection causes severe sneezing, eye discharge, and nasal congestion.
 It is the most common respiratory disease in cats.

-- Calicivirus (C): Another leading cause of upper respiratory infection, also associated with oral ulcers.
+- Calicivirus (C): Another leading cause of upper respiratory infection, also strongly associated with feline stomatitis — a painful chronic oral condition.
 Some strains cause systemic disease.

 - Panleukopenia (P): Often called feline distemper, this parvovirus destroys rapidly dividing cells — especially in the bone marrow and intestines.
 Without treatment, it is frequently fatal in kittens.